I tried PLaMo 3.0 Prime

 }

-It worked without a transformer section.
-It seems CCR auto-detects OpenAI-compatible APIs.
-If other OpenAI-compatible providers like Sakana are already coexisting, just add this alongside them.
+It worked without the transformer section.
+CCR appears to auto-detect OpenAI-compatible APIs.
+If you already have other OpenAI-compatible providers like Sakana coexisting, just add PLaMo alongside them.

-To apply the settings, run ccr restart.
-If the log shows plamo provider registered as follows, it's a success.
+To apply the configuration, run ccr restart.
+If you see plamo provider registered in the logs as shown below, you're good to go.

 {"level":30,"msg":"plamo provider registered"}

-A curl command is sufficient for connectivity verification.
-Calling the Anthropic-format /v1/messages that Claude Code normally uses will have CCR convert it to OpenAI format, send it to PLaMo, and return the PLaMo response converted back to Anthropic format.
+A curl command is sufficient to verify connectivity.
+Hitting the Anthropic-format /v1/messages endpoint that Claude Code normally uses, CCR converts it to OpenAI format and sends it to PLaMo, then converts the returned OpenAI response back to Anthropic format.

 curl -s -X POST http://127.0.0.1:3456/v1/messages \